 3. There are currently eleven adjudicators, including the Chief Adjudicator.
 All are part time and paid only for the work they are asked to undertake.

 4. Adjudicators resolve differences over the interpretation and application of legislation and guidance on school admissions and statutory proposals concerning school organisation.

 And in relation to maintained schools adjudicators:

-6) The Office of the Schools Adjudicator is a tribunal, supervised by the Administrative Justice and Tribunals Council.
+6. The Office of the Schools Adjudicator is a tribunal and until its abolishment in August 2013 was supervised by the Administrative Justice and Tribunals Council.
 Once published decisions can only be challenged through the courts.

 OSA - Press Office